By Jeffrey the Barak.

 The Stance: “Regular” vs “Goofy”.

 A Regular stance indicates the left foot leading at the nose of the deck with the right foot pushing, while a “Goofy” stance leads with the right foot at the nose of the deck, and pushing with the left.
-I myself am Goofy on a scooter and would be Regular on a skateboard.

 “Ski” is side-by-side feet, usually at the front of the deck but sometimes Mongo at the back.
 On a long scoot, Ski can be kind to the back and neck because your hips are even so there is no twist in the body, and street style pro-scooters have the rear of the deck extending around the rear wheel, set up for Mongo Ski.
-As long as your deck is wide enough to get most of the soles of your two feet on side by side, you can stand in Ski, but the downside is if you come to an unexpected sudden stop due to, for example, an unseen pothole, that side by side stance will make it more likely that you will go sailing over the bars and land painfully, because you will be relying on your toes to stop that inertia and be less ready to simply walk off the scooter.
+As long as your deck is wide enough to get most of the soles of your two feet on side by side, you can stand in Ski, but one downside is if you come to an unexpected sudden stop due to, for example, an unseen pothole, that side by side stance will make it more likely that you will go sailing over the bars and land painfully, because you will be relying on your toes to stop that inertia and be less ready to simply walk off the scooter.

 It is okay to stand across the deck, in a compacted surfing/skateboarding/fencing/archery style, while coasting, but this not the best position for efficient scooting.

 The stability of the scooter is greatly improved by standing at the front of the deck.
 Easily demonstrated by riding very slowly through cones or around objects.
 When in Mongo you lose stability.
 The rear weight distribution causes the handlebars to rotate too easily.

 Also, when in Mongo stance, a hard push will cause the front wheel to lift and then you cannot steer.